CenterForSpatialResearch/MappingForTheUrbanHumanities_2017/Tutorials/02_MappingData01.md

 ![Attribute](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Tutorials/Images/MappingData01/20_SelectedFeatures.png)

 #### On Your Own
-Now on your own use select by attributes and select by location to answer the following questions:
+Now on your own use select by attributes and select by location to answer the following question:
 * How many countries contain cities with greater than 7 million inhabitants?

+Include the answer as part of your map composition that we will review on Tuesday.

 #### Symbolizing World Populations